-- By Cenk SidarCenk Sidar is the managing director of Sidar Global Advisors in Washington and an advisor on economics and foreign policy to Turkey's center-left Republican People's Party (CHP).
+- By Cenk SidarCenk Sidar is the managing director of Sidar Global Advisors in Washington.

 Turkish citizens are preparing to vote in an epochal Aug.
 10 election that could see Prime Minister Recep Tayyip Erdogan assume the presidency — a hitherto largely ceremonial office that he and his supporters now aim to transform into a new power center.
 (If he doesn’t win outright with at least 50 percent of the vote, he’ll face his next challenger in a runoff on Aug.
 24.)
 Erdogan is betting that a victory at the polls will ensure his dominance over his country’s political scene for years to come.
 The government and sympathetic media are already touting the likelihood of a landslide victory for the prime minister, clearly keen to ensure just such an outcome.

 Democracy Lab’s In-Depth Reports on Turkey